artiriart/quincy/_posts/2024-10-03-privacy_policy.md

 When using **Quincy**, certain data may be collected automatically to enable the Bot's functionality and to improve your experience.
 The types of data collected include:

 - **User Data**: We may collect your Discord User ID, username, and relevant interactions with the Bot.
-- **Server Data**: Server IDs, roles, and configurations where the Bot is used may be collected for server-specific features.
-- **Message Data**: The content of messages may be processed when you interact with commands (e.g., moderation actions, requests for information).
+- **Message Data**: The content of messages may be processed when you interact with commands (e.g., a embeds data gets processed for creating a reminder).
 Only messages relevant to the Bot's functionality are processed, and they are not stored beyond their necessary use unless explicitly stated.
 - **Bot Logs**: Basic logs (such as errors or command usage) may be stored temporarily to improve performance and troubleshoot issues.

-We do **not** collect or store any sensitive personal information, such as passwords, email addresses, or payment information.
+We do **not** collect or store any USER messages and sensitive personal information, such as passwords, email addresses, or payment information.

 ## 2. How We Use Your Data